 As if people didn't need more reasons not to consider the extra expense of buying a hybrid vehicle, in December reports started filtering through the news outlets about how Ford's hybrid C-Max and Fusion models didn't actually get the high mileage promised by the advertised EPA ratings.

 Ford Hybrids Not Hitting EPA Mileage Estimates

 So now the news comes out that you're not going to get 47 mpg.
-This news was broken by Consumer Reports in December, who did months of real world testing and found thatb the C-Max was only getting 37 mpg, not 47 mpg.
-They also tested the Ford Fusion and found it only achieving 39 mpg.
+This news was broken by Consumer Reports in December, which did months of real-world testing and found that the C-Max was only getting 37 mpg, not 47 mpg.
+They also tested the Ford Fusion and found it only achieved 39 mpg.

 Ford, with little choice, basically agreed with Consumer Reports' findings and gave a presentation where they acknowledged the difference and said it was due to the way their hybrids were designed.
 Ford's product development chief Raj Nair said that hybrids were sensitive to "driving styles" and that the fact their hybrids are designed with more power than other hybrids means the drivers basically drive them too fast, which drops the mileage by as much as 17 mpg.
 Nair even admitted that when he drives the Ford C-Max in the same way he drives his own Ford Mustang, he gets 12 mpg less.